 - The Authority has a Members Learning and Development Programme in place which sets out a clear commitment to Members to provide a range of learning and development opportunities which will improve their knowledge, skills and abilities in their individual or collective roles in meeting Authority strategic objectives.
-In addition Members have access to their nominating authority learning and development policies, plans and procedures. - The Elected Member Learning and Development Programme aims: - To provide comprehensive Member development; - To ensure that all newly elected Members are properly inducted into the Authority; - To ensure that all emerging needs for both individuals and across the board are identified and addressed: - To ensure that resources available for Member development are effectively used. - The Authority has a Human Resource Strategy to enable and support the organisation in managing the performance of all of its employees through effective policies, procedures and working practices and is key to ensuring that the organisation meets the needs of the community.
-This includes assessing ability against requirements of the role, annual performance review focusing on strengths and highlighting areas of weakness, job related training, and ongoing evaluation and includes the extent to which an employee understands and supports the values of the Authority. - 3.11 Clear channels of communication have been established with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation:
+In addition Members have access to their nominating authority learning and development policies, plans and procedures. - The Elected Member Learning and Development Programme aims: - To provide comprehensive Member development - To ensure that all newly elected Members are properly inducted into the Authority - To ensure that all emerging needs for both individuals and across the board are identified and addressed - To ensure that resources available for Member development are effectively used. - The Authority has a Human Resource Strategy to enable and support the organisation in managing the performance of all of its employees through effective policies, procedures and working practices and is key to ensuring that the organisation meets the needs of the community.
+This includes assessing ability against requirements of the role, annual performance review focusing on strengths and highlighting areas of weakness, job related training, and ongoing evaluation and includes the extent to which an employee understands and supports the values of the Authority.

+3.11 Clear channels of communication have been established with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation:

-- The Authority has a Consultation Strategy which aims to ensure that consultation activity is effectively co-ordinated across the Authority and with partner agencies, impacts on service delivery, and is delivered to a high standard. - The strategy is complemented by the Community Engagement Strategy which outlines the Authority's approach to engaging with the community, in particular minority and vulnerable sectors of society. - 3.12 Governance arrangements with respect to partnerships and other group working incorporate good practice as identified by the Audit Commission's report on the governance of partnerships, and are reflected in the Authority's overall governance arrangements: - The Authority has published a Partnerships Procedure which includes a template for Partnership Agreements and a Partnership Toolkit.
-The procedure is designed to provide a corporate framework for all staff involved in considering new partnership working, and to assist Members and officers to review existing arrangements. - A Register of Partnerships is maintained.
-The deliverables of all prospective and existing partnerships is closely measured using a standard framework. - A review of all partnerships is presented to the Strategic Management Team on an annual basis.
+- The Authority has a Consultation Strategy which aims to ensure that consultation activity is effectively co-ordinated across the Authority and with partner agencies, impacts on service delivery, and is delivered to a high standard - The strategy is complemented by the Community Engagement Strategy which outlines the Authority's approach to engaging with the community, in particular minority and vulnerable sectors of society. - 3.12 Governance arrangements with respect to partnerships and other group working incorporate good practice as identified by the Audit Commission's report on the governance of partnerships, and are reflected in the Authority's overall governance arrangements:

+- The Authority has published a Partnerships Procedure which includes a template for Partnership Agreements and a Partnership Toolkit.
+This has been revised in 2015.
+The procedure is designed to provide a corporate framework for all staff involved in considering new partnership working, and to assist Members and officers to review existing arrangements - A Register of Partnerships is maintained.
+The deliverables of all prospective and existing partnership is closely measured using a standard framework - A review of all partnerships is presented to the Strategic Management Team on an annual basis. - An Information Sharing Protocol is also in the final stages of development which will underpin Information Sharing Agreements with partners.